harrisandtrotter/proof-of-balance/README.md

 # proof-of-balance
-A tool which uses a Moralis node to check the balance of any address at the specified time (block number) for most EVM-compatible chains.
-Useful for audit testing and gains assurance over the following assertions: completeness and existence.
-Further functionality will be added in future to gain assurance over valuation and accuracy in a fully automated process.

-The chains currently supported are as follows:
+The below tool provides its user assurance over a wallets contents across EVM-compatible chains at a specified historic date/ Block number.

+The tool sets to solve three key areas faced by assurance providers.

+Existence: Provides assurance that a specific token and balance existed at a specific historical date or block.
+(Active)

+Completeness: Allows for all tokens with balances on the wallet to be identified.
+(Active)

+Valuation: Provides the valuation of token balance at specific historic date/ block.
+(Coming soon).

+EVM Chains currently supported:
 - Ethereum
 - Polygon
-- Binance Smart Chain
+- Binance smart Chain
 - Avalanche
 - Arbitrum
 - Fantom
 - Cronos

-This tool is a work-in-progress and will eventually have a frontend added to it to make it as user-friendly as possible.
+The tool is a work-in-progress and will eventually have a front end added to make it as user-friendly as possible.
 A tutorial is below on how to use the programme in its current form.

 **Step-by-step instructions**